-Southwest Airlines will fly any plane, as long as it's a Boeing, and let passengers sit anywhere they like -- as long as they get there first.
-Sticking with what has worked, Southwest has expanded its low-cost, no-frills, no-reserved-seats approach to air travel throughout the US to serve nearly 100 destinations in more than 40 states.
+Southwest Airlines will fly any plane (as long as it's a Boeing) and let passengers sit anywhere they like (as long as they get there first).
+Sticking with what has worked, Southwest has expanded its low-cost, no-frills, no-reserved-seats approach to air travel throughout the US to serve nearly 100 destinations across North America.
 Now the largest carrier of US domestic passengers, Southwest still stands as an inspiration for scrappy low-fare upstarts the world over.
-The carrier has enjoyed 41 straight profitable years, amid the airline industry's ups and downs.
-Southwest's fleet numbers about 700 aircraft, including 614 Boeing 737s and 66 Boeing 717s.
+The carrier has enjoyed 44 straight profitable years, amid the airline industry's ups and downs.
+Southwest's fleet numbers about 720 Boeing 737s.

 Simplicity has been key to Southwest's success.
 Most of the carrier's flights are less than two hours, and it usually lands at small airports to avoid congestion at competitors' larger hubs; in Dallas it's the big dog at little Love Field, its birthplace, and in Chicago it accounts for most of the traffic at Midway Airport.
 Southwest's (and AirTran's) fleet consists primarily of one type of aircraft -- the Boeing 737 -- to minimize training and maintenance costs.